 RIs are generally numbered instructions that are to be done in ascending numerical order.
-Because of this format, you should watch out for the same sort of gimmicks as were explained under the section on Supps.
+Because of this format, you should watch out for the same sort of gimmicks as will be explained in the section on Supps.
 For example, the RI after 21 might read "RI .22" rather than "RI 22" and should be done before RI 1.
-Don't move on to the next RI until the last one is executed (if it is valid) or deleted.
-Is it therefore necessary to read all the RIs at the rallye start.
+You must therefore read all the RIs at the rallye start.
+Don't move on to the next RI until the previous RI is executed (if it is valid) or you are ordered to delete it.